theEDdanny/WAF-Bypass-for-Beautiful-Soup/README.md

 # Step five
 Its finally time to send a request with our headers attached.

-request = request.get('your url here', headers='incert name of dictionary with headers here')
+request = request.get(<'your url here'>, headers=<incert name of dictionary with headers here>)

+# Keep in mind
+If you are going to be sending traffic that is out of the oridnary in any way be sure to cover your tracks.
+A large number of requests could get you IP blocked.
+If you are wanting to build a scalping bot or any script that will send lots of reqauests implement user-agent rotation and proxy rotation.